Out-of-Network Coverage and Balance Billing

 Grace Period for Members Receiving Advance Premium Tax Credits (APTCs)

-Members can help prevent retroactive denials by always paying premiums on time.
 Members must always notify the Exchange promptly of a change in circumstance that might affect coverage.
 Members should also make sure to review all of our requirements to have health care services pre-authorized before receiving them.

 Enrollee Recoupment of Overpayments